-Our community extends well beyond the classroom, into student organizations like Frostiana, our writing society, and Ampersand, our literary magazine.
-We also come together for several events throughout the year, from our fall Literary Festival celebrating Appalachia, our mid-winter Burns Night dinner, and our spring Leidig Lecture and Writing Master Classes.
+Our community extends well beyond the classroom, into student organizations such as Frostiana Poetry Society and Ampersand, college’s literary magazine.
+We also come together for several events throughout the year.
+Special events include our fall Literary Festival celebrating a writer with roots in Appalachia, our mid-winter Burns Night dinner, and the spring Leidig Poetry Lectureship.

 Bachelor of Arts, Education- Interdisciplinary English, Elementary PK-3, Elementary and Middle School PK-6,6-8

 To provide an introduction to courses in English language and literature as a foundation for a career in teaching and to enable students to meet Virginia requirements for licensure to teach grades PK-3, PK-6, 6-8 (depending on choices in professional studies).
 Note: Students pursuing licensure to teach with a major in Interdisciplinary English must notify the Neff Center immediately and are advised by a member of the Neff Center for Teacher Education in consultation with the Chair of the English Department.

 Bachelor of Arts, English- Literature and Creative Writing

 To provide depth and breadth in the study of literature; to develop skills in writing creatively; and to prepare students for advanced study in creative writing or for related careers.

 To provide depth and breadth in the study of literature as a foundation for advanced study or for career objectives in literature, teaching, information services, mass communication, theatre, publishing, law, business, theology, and other fields.